 For partners, this means more revenue and better data for optimization.
 For brands, it means that partner marketers can demonstrate the full value of respective channels and platforms, and can rightfully gain credit for purchases that might erroneously be measured as organic conversions.
 It also means higher-quality customer insights that will power more effective cross-channel and cross-platform campaigns and programs.

-With the Performance Horizon/Branch integration, for example, you can leverage Branch’s deep linking and People-Based Attribution solutions to connect user activity across platforms at scale.
+With the Performance Horizon/Branch integration, for example, you can leverage Branch’s deep linking and attribution solutions to connect user activity across platforms at scale.
 By tracking and measuring your users like people instead of cookies, you’ll replace legacy (last-touch) attribution with a full view of all the various channels and platforms shared between your users and your brand.
 In effect, you’ll be able to more clearly, efficiently, and accurately determine which channels and platforms are actually leading to installs and conversions down the stream that are currently appearing as “organic”.
 From there, the data can power reporting and optimization in the Performance Horizon platform, closing the loop on person-based marketing and measurement.

 For better or for worse, 2018’s mobile ecosystem is both cross-platform and cross-channel—ensuring that your partner and affiliate marketing strategies account for this trend is nothing short of essential.